pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 ### How it works
 * As property owners want to get profits from their roads, every car will have a device that will be calculating how much the car had passed and then driver will need to pay a price for this.
-* Highway code will be a standard, which owners may voluntary accept.
+* Highway code will be a standard, which owners may voluntarily accept.
 * This does not mean you will need to pay for any movement, many property folks will be allowing it for free, just like today shopping centre owners don’t charge users.
 Instead, they charge tenants and shop owners.

 ### Advantages